KoftyanchiK/schoolSupportApp/README.md

-This app is made for the receipt of applications for the repair of equipment the school IT department
+This application is made for school IT department and helps requesting and processing  maintenance tickets from the users.

 Used: Express.js, passport.js, sequelize.js + mysql, nconf